phaxio/phaxio-dotnet/README.md

 ## Getting started

-First, [sign up](https://console.phaxio.com/signup) if you haven't already.
+First, [sign up](https://console.phaxio.com/signup) if you haven’t already.

 Second, go to [api settings](https://console.phaxio.com/apiSettings) and get your key and your secret.

-Third, install this client with Nuget:
+Third, install this client with NuGet:

   Install-Package Phaxio

-Use [this guide](Docs/README-csharp.md) if you're a C# developer or [this guide](Docs/README-vb.md) if you're a VB.NET developer.
+Use [this guide](Docs/README-csharp.md) if you’re a C# developer or [this guide](Docs/README-vb.md) if you’re a VB.NET developer.

 ## Migration from library version 1.0.0 to 2.0.0